mvolkmann/blog/src/swift.md

 They are written with the following syntax:
 `{ (parameter-list) -> return-type in statements }`.
 The return type can be omitted when it can be inferred.
+Note the use of the `in` keyword to mark the beginning of the statements.

 The following code defines and calls several anonymous functions.